 Set aggressive bids but modest budgets

-Brand terms typically convert at 40-60% tap-to-install rates, so you want to win every impression.
+Brand terms typically convert at notably high tap-to-install rates, so you want to win every impression.
 Bids can be relatively high because the CPA will still be your lowest across all campaigns.
-Budget allocation is typically around 5-10% of total spend since search volume is usually limited.
+Budget allocation is typically a small share of total spend since search volume is usually limited.

 Monitor for brand cannibalization